archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googlemock/docs/cook_book.md

 Keep in mind that one doesn't have to verify more than one property in one test.
-In fact, **it's a good style to verify only one thing in one test.** If you do that, a bug will likely break only one or two tests instead of dozens (which case would you rather debug?).
+In fact, **it's a good style to verify only one thing in one test.** If you do that, a bug will likely break only one or two tests instead of dozens (which case would you rather debug_diagnostics_file?).
 If you are also in the habit of giving tests descriptive names that tell what they verify, you can often easily guess what's wrong just from the test log itself.